Everyone wants to know what the most timeless colour is. Here’s what a true colour expert thinks. Hint: it’s not the current, trendy neutral.

 And, she’s exactly right.

-If they are not currently entirley brown, they are all being re-decorated into varying tones of greys and charcoals.
+If they are not already entirely brown, they are all being re-decorated into varying tones of greys and charcoals.

-The hotel we are currently holding my Specify Colour with Confidence event in Boca Raton is mostly brown.
-The guest rooms are brown, the lobby is primarily brown and the meeting room has brown carpet AND brown drapery.
+The hotel we are currently holding my Specify Colour with Confidence event in Boca Raton, FL is mostly brown.
+The guest rooms are brown, the lobby is primarily brown, and the meeting room has brown carpet AND brown drapery.

-However, we took a drive to West Palm Beach this past weekend and had lunch in the Circle Restaurant at the Breakers Hotel and here’s the colourful tour.
+However, we took a drive to West Palm Beach this past weekend and had lunch in the Circle Restaurant at the Breakers Hotel.
+Here are some photos of the colourful tour.

-Tell me at the comments which photo/room looks like it was most recently renovated?
+I’ve love to get your thoughts.
+Tell me at the comments which photo or room looks like it was most recently renovated?

 Here I am in the lobby where every single person stopped to snap a photo in front of the flowers!